Bubba Crosby: 2004

 In 2004, after having made the team due to a strong spring training performance in which he hit .385 with two home runs and eleven RBIs, Crosby gained a large amount of media and fan attention when, in his first series against the Chicago White Sox, he hit two home runs with five RBI in first five at-bats and made a diving catch.
 Notably, the first home run came in his first at bat as a Yankee and the second secured Mike Mussina's 200th career win.
-Nevertheless, upon the return of outfielder Kenny Lofton from the disabled list, Crosby was sent down to minors from where he would be called up several times.
-He ultimately received only 53 at-bats on the season, hitting .151 overall.
+Nevertheless, upon the return of outfielder Kenny Lofton from the disabled list, Crosby was sent down to minors.
+He would be called up several times.
+Crosby ultimately received only 53 at-bats on the season, hitting .151 overall.
 He made both the ALDS and ALCS rosters as a reserve outfielder and pinch runner.

 2005

-In 2005, Crosby performed well in spring training again and made the team for the second year in a row but again found difficulty staying in the majors at the beginning of the season.
-He was optioned down to the Clippers on July 8, 2005, but returned to the Yankees on August 18.
+In 2005, Crosby performed well in spring training again and made the team for the second year in a row.
+However, he again found difficulty staying in the majors throughout the season.
+By July 20, he had only started two games.
 Crosby returned to the Yankees wearing jersey number 18 because his previous number, 19, had been assigned to the newly acquired Al Leiter.

 Crosby's season made a dramatic turn for the better in the final month of the season, however.
-After having worked with Don Mattingly to shorten his swing, Crosby finished his 2005 season with the strongest performance of his career, hitting .321 in 23 September games while consistently starting and .345 (20 for 58) over his final 31 games of the season.
+After having worked with Don Mattingly to shorten his swing, Crosby finished his 2005 season with the strongest performance of his career.
+He hit .321 in September 23 games while consistently starting and .345 (20 for 58) over his final 31 games of the season.
 On September 19, 2005, in his first start of the year against a left-handed pitcher, he hit his career first walk-off home run, against Eric DuBose of the Baltimore Orioles, leading off the bottom of the 9th inning by sending a breaking ball over the right-center field fence.

 On October 10, 2005, Crosby, after having started several postseason games, was involved in a collision in Game 5 of the 2005 ALDS against the Los Angeles Angels of Anaheim.
 With the Yankees up 2–1, the Angels had runners on first and second with two outs when Adam Kennedy hit a pitch off Mike Mussina deep into right-center.
-Crosby and right-fielder Gary Sheffield collided while trying to catch the ball, allowing two runs to score to give the Angels a 3–2 lead.
+Crosby and right-fielder Gary Sheffield collided while trying to catch the ball, allowing two runs to score and give the Angels a 3–2 lead.
 The Angels would go on to win the game 5–3 and continue to the ALCS.
 Crosby finished the season having hit .276 over 76 games.